mrtnzrm2/ELK/README.md

 4. **Novel quality function for link communities: The loop entropy ($H_{L}$)**: As it is well known, the concept of a community can have multiple interpretations; however, it is well accepted that the communities tend to be formed by the set of nodes with more connections between them than with the rest of the network.
 But what happens when the network is so dense that modularity, i.e., the density of a cluster compared to a random network, stops being a good quality function to detect the best partition?

- To solve that problem, we introduce the loop entropy, $H_{L}$, which measures the quality of a link partition for the amount of useful link community information.
+ To solve that problem, we introduce the loop entropy, $H_{L}$, which measures the quality of a link partition for the amount of helpful link community information.
 In information theory, entropy measures the expected information of a random variable.
 In this case, the random variable is the distribution of effective links in a link community in the network.
-The number of effective links in a link community is the number of excess links respect to a tree version of that link community.
+The number of effective links in a link community is the number of excess links with respect to a tree version of that link community.

  In a tree network with $n$ nodes, there are $m=n-1$ links.
 Then, the number of effective links in a link community $c$ is

 $m_{f}^{c} = m^{c} - (n^{c} - 1)$,

-The total number of possible effective links in the nework is $M - N + 1$, where $M$ and $N$ are the total number of (un)directed links and nodes in the network.
+The network's total number of possible effective links is $M - N + 1$, where $M$ and $N$ are the total number of (un)directed links and nodes.
 Then, the probability of picking at random an effective link from the link community $c$ is

 $p_{c} = \frac{m_{f}^{c}}{M-N+1}$.

-On the other hand, the probability of picking an uneffective link is
+On the other hand, the probability of picking an ineffective link is

 $q = 1 - \frac{\sum_{c} m_{f}^{c}}{M-N+1}$.